-Retrieval request: A retrieval request is what happens when a cardholder cannot remember a credit card transaction, or the bank wants order information for some reason.
+Retrieval request: A retrieval request is what happens when a cardholder cannot remember a credit card transaction, or the bank wants to order information for some reason.
 The card issuer initiates a retrieval request, in which the merchant has 10 days to respond with the order information or the retrieval request will turn into a charge back.
 There is usually a retrieval request fee issued against the merchant also in these cases.

 SSL (secure socket layer): A system for encrypting data sent over the Internet, including Ecommerce transactions and passwords.
 With SSL, client and server computers exchange public keys, allowing them to encode and decode their communication.